HussainAhmad21200612/Todo-App/README.md

 ## Overview

-This Todo List Application is a simple and user-friendly tool to manage your tasks.
-The app allows users to add, edit, update, and mark tasks as completed.
-It also includes a search function and a date filter to help users find specific tasks easily.
+Todo List Application is an application to manage one's tasks.
+The app allows users to add, edit, update, filter and mark tasks as complete.
+It includes search functionality and date filters that help users find specific tasks easily.

 ## System Design